amckenna41/iso3166-flags/README.md

 Issues
 ------
-Due to the nature of the methodology for getting the ISO3166-2 subdivision flags (via web scraping) there may exist several outstanding issues with the dataset of icons including incorrect or missing flags for certain countries/territories.
+Due to the nature of the methodology for getting the ISO3166-2 subdivision flags, as well as the verbosity of flags included, there may exist several outstanding issues with the dataset of icons including incorrect or missing flags for certain countries/territories.
 Please feel free to raise an Issue in the [Issues](https://github.com/amckenna41/iso3166-2-flag-icons/issues) tab for any such cases and I will try to rectify it.

 Any other issues, errors or bugs can be raised via the [Issues](https://github.com/amckenna41/iso3166-2-flag-icons/issues) tab in the repository.